msobanjo/vrbh_sim/documentation/storyboard.markdown

 <img src="http://i.imgur.com/gVgsCoU.png" alt="interface" width="500" height="450">

-This is the first screen the user will see once they run the program.
+This screen is opened up after the information screen.
 This where the user will be able to select what type of simulation they want.
 They will be able to select from type, time, searching, sorting and colour.
 To limit error from user entering wrong values we have used comboboxs so we can store the optios the user is able to select.
 We have also used